 RAR Bay Area is currently led by non-binary and femme folks with Brazilian, Chinese, Mexican, Filipina, Honduran, and Salvadoran heritage, with intersections of LGBTQIA, masculine/femme, and cis-gender identities.
 We are here for two things: to decolonize and to live in joy.

-To us, decolonizing is co-creating, uplifting, and deepening the current labor of love that radical cycling communities are already doing to create bike spaces that speak directly to communities of color and centering the experience of BIPOC cyclists while also honoring the land we ride on.
-Vibing is creating a space for healing, individual and community growth, building confidence and community, while planting seeds for future generations.
+To us, decolonizing is co-creating and deepening the current labor of love that radical cycling communities are working towards to create bike spaces that directly support communities of color that center the experience of Indigenous, Black and Brown cyclists while also honoring the land we ride on.
+Celebrating joy means creating a space for healing,community growth, creativity, cultivating confidence and community, while planting seeds for future generations.

-Natalia (she/her) is a Mexican-American daughter of immigrants.
-Currently residing in San Jose, the ancestral lands of the Tamyen tribe.
-Always keeping it real, unafraid to stand up for her beliefs and for other people on and off the bike.
-A member of the RAR Gravel team, typically unafraid to push herself to learn and always looking for people to join her in trying new things.
+Natalia (they/them) is a Mexican-American child of immigrants.
+Currently residing in San Jose, ancestral lands of the Tamyen tribe.
+Always keeping it real, unafraid to stand up for their beliefs and for other people on and off the bike.
+Typically unafraid to push themself to learn and always looking for people to join them in trying new things.

 Latest Chapter News

 Give a warm welcome to the eleven new RAR Chapters!
 We had over twenty applications from BIPOC and FTWN-B organizers nationwide and beyond.
 We mainly sought groups in different regions who had a solid core group to build out their community efforts.
 THANK YOU to everyone who took the time to apply.
 Twenty-one RAR Chapters will advocate, support, and uplift BIPOC and……